petabi/sniffles/README.md

      stream.
 Thus, the packets for a given stream will have an average latency amount of time between each packet in the flow.

-  - -m Full match: Fully match rules.
-By default, generated content will only partially match rules, thus alerts should not be generated (not guaranteed though).

   - -M Allows the use of a MAC distribution to have a custom MAC addresses in the traffic.
 By default, MAC addresses are randomly generated.
 More information about the MAC